 jquery.js file that supplied with WordPress.
 Now, step by step.

-Step 2.
-In WordPress Admin Panel install and activate the Head and Footer Scripts Inserter plugin.
+- In WordPress Admin Area install and activate the Head and Footer Scripts Inserter plugin.

-Step 3.
-In WordPress Admin Panel go to plugin settings page (
+- In WordPress Admin Area go to plugin settings page (

-Settings -> Head and Footer Scripts Inserter).
-Paste the code (that you got on step 2) to the bottom field of this page, and click on the
+Settings -> Scripts Inserter).
+Paste the code (that you got on step 1) to the bottom field of this page, and click on the

-Step 4.
-Create an empty text file with the name
+- Create an empty plain text file with the name

-jquery.js.
-Open it in the text editor and paste the following code into it:
+jquery.json your computer.
+Open it in the text editor and enter the following code into it:

-Done!
+That’s it, you’re done.
 Now, when you load any page on your website, your MailChimp subscribe pop-up should work.
+So simple isn’t it?

 Note: The MailChimp stores a cookie for one year to prevent you from seeing a pop-up repeatedly after you’ve closed it or filled it in.
 Don’t fall into the trap of thinking that the pop-up doesn’t work when it actually does.
 If you’re testing this you may need to clear cookies, use a different browser, or open a private browser window to see the form on repeat visits after dismissing or filling it.